python/cpython/Doc/library/stdtypes.rst

 .. method:: file.readline([size])

    Read one entire line from the file.
 A trailing newline character is kept in the string (but may be absent when a file ends with an incomplete line). [#]_ If the *size* argument is present and non-negative, it is a maximum byte count (including the trailing newline) and an incomplete line may be returned.
-An empty string is returned *only* when EOF is encountered immediately.
+When *size* is not 0, an empty string is returned *only* when EOF is encountered immediately.

    .. note::